alastairzotos/account-type-checker/README.md

 ### How it works

-The function `accountTypeChecker` starts from the 2nd element of the array and compares the balance to the previous element's balance.
+The function `checkAccountType` starts from the 2nd element of the array and compares the balance to the previous element's balance.
 If it's the first round of the loop, this value is stored in a variable.